Two Quilting Rulers that Will Make You 100% Better at Cutting Fabric

 Trying to cut fabric strips and squares so they turn out straight and square — and failing a good part of the time — is a huge frustration for many new quilters.
 (More experienced ones, too!)

 If you have trouble keeping your ruler from sliding out of alignment while you cut, or your rotary cutter veers off course, or your cuts end up too narrow or too wide, there are two cutting rulers that can really help.
+Both rulers have preset slots in them that keep your cuts straight and true.

 The first one is the Creative Grids Stripology Ruler.